i-am-meghana/ClinicalNotesManager/readme.md

-Focus on the core CRUD functionality and basic role-based authentication.
-Leave advanced features like templates and version history for future iterations.

-MVP (Minimum Viable Product):
+setup flask project - MVC
+    how to setup flask project- need env, file srutcture setup mysql and integrate it with flask using sqlalchemy

+Notes CRUD- Notes can be Created, edited, deleted, and viewed
+    notes table- notes_id,content,created_by,updated_by
+    notes POST api endpoint - accepts content and userid and saves it in db and returns the created notes notes GET api endpoint - fetches all notes associated with auth user

-1. Users can log in/sign up with different roles (e.g., admin, clinician, assistant).
+user auth-Users can log in/sign up with different roles (e.g., admin, clinician, assistant).

-2. Notes can be:

-    Created, edited, deleted, and viewed.
+    user table-id,username,password,role
+    registration api enpoint- accepts data, validates input, stores data login api endpoint - validates credentialss and returns a token for authenticated users

-    Assigned to specific users.
+assigning to specific users

-3. Implement role-based permissions:

-    Only specific roles can edit or delete a note.
+role-based permissions- only specific roles can edit or delete a note.

-4. Basic file upload for PDF or images (store in a database or local directory).
+file upload for PDF or images (store in a database or local directory)